faceyspacey/react-universal-component/README.md

 - **@richardscarrott** for providing a key element throughout this process: [webpack-hot-server-middleware](webpack-hot-server-middleware) which allows for the best universal HMR experience I've seen/had to date
 - **@cletusw** for paving the way in what became [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) via his [HMR support PR to extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin/pull/457)
 - [async-reactor](https://github.com/xtuc/async-reactor) for indicating the problem of having 2 potentially simultaneous async fetching needs: *async component import* + *data-fetching*.
 The [`isLoading`](#props-api) prop passed to the component returned from the HoC is outcome here.
-- **Next.js** for being the first to offer any such feature for complete universal rendering, and for indicating the need for such capabilities in the greater NPM community
+- **Next.js** for being the first to offer any such feature for complete universal rendering, and for indicating the need for such capabilities in the greater NPM community.
+The 2 argument API of `universal` is also borrowed from their [`dynamic` HoC](https://github.com/zeit/next.js#dynamic-import).